 - Be sure the seat belt tongue is securely fastened to the proper buckle. - Do not wear the seat belt inside out or twisted.
 Doing so may reduce its effectiveness. - Do not allow more than one person to use the same seat belt. - Never carry more people in the vehicle than there are seat belts. - If the seat belt warning light glows continuously while the ignition is turned ON with all doors closed and all seat belts fastened, it may indicate a malfunction in the system.
-Have the system checked by a NISSAN dealer. - No changes should be made to the seat belt system.
+Have the system checked.
+It is recommended you visit a NISSAN dealer for this service. - No changes should be made to the seat belt system.
 For example, do not modify the seat belt, add material or install devices that may change the seat belt routing or tension.
 Doing so may affect the operation of the seat belt system.
 Modifying or tampering with the seat belt system may result in serious personal injury.

 - Once a seat belt pretensioner has activated, it cannot be reused and must be replaced together with the retractor.
-See a NISSAN dealer. - Removal and installation of the pretensioner seat belt system components should be done by a NISSAN dealer. - All seat belt assemblies, including retractors and attaching hardware, should be inspected after any collision by a NISSAN dealer.
-NISSAN recommends that all seat belt assemblies in use during a collision be replaced unless the collision was minor and the belts show no damage and continue to operate properly.

-Seat belt assemblies not in use during a collision should also be inspected and replaced if either damage or improper operation is noted.

-All child restraints and attaching hardware should be inspected after any collision.
+It is recommended you visit a NISSAN dealer for this service. - All seat belt assemblies, including retractors and attaching hardware, should be inspected after any collision.
+It is recommended you visit a NISSAN dealer for this service.
+NISSAN recommends that all seat belt assemblies in use during a collision be replaced unless the collision was minor and the belts show no damage and continue to operate properly. - Seat belt assemblies not in use during a collision should also be inspected and replaced if either damage or improper operation is noted. - All child restraints and attaching hardware should be inspected after any collision.
 Always follow the restraint manufacturer's inspection instructions and replacement recommendations.
 The child restraints should be replaced if they are damaged.